UPDATED December 29, 2025

 Q: Who can I contact with questions?

-A: We encourage you to call Cigna at the number on the back of your insurance card.
-Cigna can help you understand what the impact will be on you and your family based on your specific benefits plan if Chesapeake Regional Healthcare is forced out of network.
+A: We encourage you to call your insurance company at the number on the back of your insurance card.
+They can help you understand what the impact will be on you and your family based on your specific benefits plan if Chesapeake Regional Healthcare is forced out of network.